Zastava M91: History

-Design details
+Design and features

 The M91 is a semi-automatic rifle fed from detachable 10-round box magazines.
 In concept, it is similar to the Soviet Dragunov sniper/designated marksman rifle.

 While the design of the M91 is based upon an elongated version of the AK-47 design just like its predecessor, the Zastava M76, the M91 features several modifications, bringing it closer to the Dragunov rifle.
 The separate stock and pistol grip used on the M76 have been replaced with a thumbhole stock made of synthetic polymer material resembling that used on the Russian rifle.
 The 7.62×54mmR chambering of the Zastava M91 is the same as used in the Dragunov.
 The 7.62×54mmR is suited for long-range use, and replaced the 8×57mm IS round in Serbian service.

 The barrel profile is relatively thin to save weight and is ended with a slotted flash suppressor.
-The barrel's bore is chrome-lined for increased corrosion resistance, and features 4 right-hand grooves with a twist rate of 240 mm (1:9.4 in).
+The barrel's bore is chrome-lined for increased corrosion resistance, and features four right-hand grooves with a twist rate of 240 mm (1:9.4 in).

 Overall, the design of the flash suppressor, the detachable box magazine, the simplified PSO-type rangefinder reticle used in earlier Zrak telescopic sights, the thumbhole stock and modified bolt carrier as well as a milled receiver strongly point at the Dragunov as the M91's design template.

 A side-rail on the left wall of the receiver accepts various telescopic sights and night optics.
 The standard daylight telescopic sight for the M91 is the ZRAK ON 6 × 42.
-For low light conditions the rifle can also be equipped with PN 5 × 80 passive sights of the first and second generation of Night vision devices.
+For low light conditions the rifle can also be equipped with PN 5 × 80 passive sights of the first and second generation of night vision devices.
 The optical sight can be removed from the rail and reinstalled without loss of zero.

 The rifle features adjustable backup iron sights with a sliding tangent rear sight which can be adjusted from 100 m1 to 1000 m.
 These can be employed when the primary optical sight is damaged.

-Performance

 The best results are obtained at ranges up to 800 m.
 The maximum aiming distance offered by the optical telescopic sight and iron sights is 1000 m.

 For 30 cm high targets (head silhouette), the effective range is approximately 320 m, for 50 cm high targets (chest silhouette) the range is 450 m and for a 150 cm high moving silhouette the effective range is 650 m.